 Keep a lookout for beautiful little specialty shops like haberdashery Retrosaria Bijou on the Rua da Conceição — with its vast array of buttons, ribbons and fastenings.
-Another is the Doll Hospital on the Praça da Figueira.
-Here you can also savour the aforementioned pastel de nata (Portuguese custard tart) at Confeitaria Nacional.
+You can savour the aforementioned pastel de nata (Portuguese custard tart) at Confeitaria Nacional.
 It first opened its doors in 1829 and features a stunning mirrored ceiling and wooden staircase.